HanWeinrich/NOAA-PMEL-OME_Universal_Sterilization_Protocol/NOAA-PMEL-OME_Universal_Sterilization_Protocol.md

 3. Remove peristaltic tubing from bleach bucket and wipe down ends with kimwipe and 70% EtOH.
 Place in a sterile storage bucket. **Shouldn't be done more than 24 hours in advance of sampling to avoid tube damage due to bleach residue**
 4. Once the CTD is on deck, with a sterilized Nalgene bottle, collect ~250 ml of Niskin sample seawater in addition to the 1 L Nalgene bottle sample.
 Before filtering through the sterivex, run the 250 ml of sample seawater through the peristaltic tubing to clean off residual bleach.
 Use tubing immediately.

-**Connector Sterilization:**
+**Adaptor and Connector Sterilization:**

+Barbed Luer Adaptor Sterilization:
+Required to connect sterivex to tubing with Filtering Method 1 - [OME eDNA Collection Protocol with Sterivex and Peristaltic Pump](https://github.com/marinednadude/NOAA-PMEL-OME_Extraction_Protocol_Sterivex_Centrifuge/blob/main/NOAA-PMEL-OME_eDNA_Sterivex_Extraction_Proctocol_Centrifuge.md)

+1. Place luer adaptors in a clean 50 mL Falcon tube and fill with 10% bleach.
+2. Allow adaptors to sit in bleach for 10 mins, shaking several times throughout.
+3. Rinse 3x with RO water while shaking if available.
+If no RO is available, rinse individual adaptors in sample seawater from the niskin 3x immediately before sampling.

+Gravity Bag Connector Sterilization:
-To facilitate the connection between the gravity bag and sterivex, these connectors must be built and sterilized.
-More detail can be found in [OME eDNA Collection Protocol via Gravity Bag].
+Required to connect the gravity bag and sterivex in [OME eDNA Collection Protocol via Gravity Bag](https://github.com/Brown-NOAA/NOAA-PMEL-OME_eDNA_Collection_Protocol_Sterivex_GravityBag_BeBOP/blob/main/NOAA-PMEL-OME_eDNA_Collection_Protocol_Sterivex_GravityBag.md)

 1. Prepare a 10% bleach solution in a bucket (2 L).
 Then, grab another sterile bucket and fill it with RO water (2 L).
 2. Soak the connectors in the bucket with bleach for 15 min; make sure the bleach makes it into the inside of the tubing.